 Going down, the top of the pallet will be higher than the top of your ramp when flush against it, so just push the stove forward, out beyond the pallet, and over and on to the ramp.
 You’re unable to lead with a roller here (it would just roll down the ramp before the weight of the stove is on it) so keep pushing the stove off of the rollers on the pallet.
 As you reach the tipping point, slow right down, and let the stove lower on to the ramp.
 Be aware that the roller it’s leaving behind may quite suddenly shoot out backwards as the direction of the weight shifts.

 Once on and with a bit of pushing (gravity being on your side), the stove may slowly slide down the ramp without need for any rollers.
 If that’s not the case, and it most likely won’t be, you’re going to need to lever up the leading end of the stove, and very carefully add a single roller to the front edge.
 Be very aware that this is the point the stove may want to shoot forward – luckily you came prepared.
 The person with the lever should maintain upward levering pressure, acting as a partial wedge, so the full weight of the stove is not on the roller: this will slow it down enormously, and should allow you to stop it dead without needing to exert much more upward force: if it’s anything more than a gentle decline, chock the stove (or pallet if keeping on) with wedges to take the weight in stages.
+If it is a steep ramp [not recommended] you will want some kind of strapping restraining it for safety.
 The person sliding the roller under should switch to “slow down” duty as soon as the roller is in place – pushing against the stove with their body weight.
 In this controlled fashion, allow the stove to reach the bottom of your ramp.

 At the bottom, your stove will come to a complete stop, or may continue to roll across the floor for a bit if your ramp had a very shallow angle.
 To get the stove fully off the ramp and onto the level, just keep levering up the front and moving the roller right forward.
 It will slide off the roller pretty quickly while doing this, so you’ll need to be levering up and adjusting the roller fairly frequently before you reach level ground.
 The person doing the roller adjustments may be able to encourage the roller forward with the stove/pallet to a degree, and save a bit of levering.